Plazas de soberanía: Political geography

 The plazas de soberanía are small islands and a peninsula off the coast of Morocco (the only peninsula, Peñón de Vélez de la Gomera, was an island until a 1934 storm formed a sand bridge with the mainland).
 They are guarded by military garrisons and administered directly by the Spanish central government.

-Like Ceuta and Melilla, they are a part of Spain, therefore also part of the European Union, and their currency is the euro.
+Like Ceuta and Melilla, they are all parts of Spain, therefore also parts of the European Union, with their currency being the euro.
+In this sense, the EU has contributed significantly to the fencing and security of the borders between the plazas and the rest of Morocco, with the goal of preventing illegal immigration.

-Territorial dispute with Morocco

-Morocco claims sovereignty over the plazas de soberanía, including Ceuta and Melilla.